utubo/vim-update/README.md

 call vimupdate#Update()
 ```

-You can define a command to vim-update.
+You can define a command for vim-update as follows:
-e.g)
+e.g.)
 ```vimscript
 command!
 VimUpdate packadd vim-update|call vimupdate#Update()
 ```